-Example 2.3: Final illustration of the LU algorithm with pivots by example.
+Example 2.3: LU with pivots.

 Two previous examples of LU factorizations were given.
 I found one more to be the key to understanding how to implement this as a Matlab algorithm, required for exercise 2.2.
 A matrix that contains both pivots and elementary matrix operations is